raechill95/SELUGandT/_episodes/23-visualization-ggplot-python.md

 arranged via formula notation (`rows ~ columns`; a `.` can be used as a placeholder that indicates only one row or column).

-Let's modify the previous plot to compare how the lanes of male and females has changed through time.
+Let's modify the previous plot to compare how the channels of male and females has changed through time.